-One of the coolest things about reading a book in a class is referential accessibility.
-Meaning, our ability to reference and link into the book using page numbers.
+One of the cool things about reading a book in a class is referential accessibility.
+Meaning, our ability to reference and point into the book using page numbers.
 I can quickly tell my friends to go straight to page number 510 of the Pride and Prejudice to find out what Ms. Elizabeth says to Mr. Darcy when she is unhappy.

-This kind of surgical share-ability is not possible with e-books because they lack real pages.
+This kind of surgical referencing is not possible with e-books because they lack real pages.

-Most e-books utilize a thing called ‘fluid layout’ where the text is treated like a liquid that flows into the viewport creating only ‘virtual pages’ when the text runs out of vertical room (see reflowable documents).
+Most e-books utilize a thing called ‘fluid layout’ where the text is treated like a liquid that flows into the viewable area creating only a virtual page when the text runs out of vertical room (see reflowable documents).
 This sort of faux pagination lacks referential integrity and it results in two users seeing different content at the same distance depending on their device, settings and content.
 Meaning, as your co-reader I have no idea where the page-breaks will appear for you and it would all be very different for everyone because it is not even same on my own phone, tablet and the desktop.

-Some of our contemporaries in the industry agree and have pointed out that page-wise referential accessibility of physical books is one of the top reasons why they continue to use the dead-tree medium depsite all the hoopla elsewhere.
+Some of our contemporaries in the industry admit that page-wise referential accessibility of a physical book is one of the top reasons why they continued to buy and use the dead-tree medium depsite all the hoopla elsewhere.

 [ Image credit: Steven Klocek]

-Put simply there hasn’t been a one-size-fit-all digital e-book solution that works fluidly on the canvas of web.
+There hasn’t been a one-size-fit-all digital book solution that worked seamlessly on the broad canvas of web.

 Cue, Strong layouts.

-Strong layout is a cross between a fluid and a fixed layout.
+Strong layout is a cross between fluid and fixed layouts.

-It resolves several issues of the older file-based e-book systems through which we have invented a new progressive way of rendering titles that stretch or shrink responsively.
-The content is kept purposefully stretchy or elastic to automatically cover maximum real estate above the fold.
-The proportions remain firm and scaling occurs in a manner that the individual pieces retain their visual balance and positional integrity no matter what the device the book is being viewed on.
-Like a Spandex.
+It resolves several issues of the older file based e-book systems while also maintaining a new progressive way to render page titles that stretch (or shrink) responsively.
+Contents are kept elastic on purpose to occupy maximum available real estate above the fold.
+The proportions must remain firm and scaling should occur in a way that the individual pieces retain their visual balance and positional integrity no matter what the device the book is being viewed on.
+Something, like a Spandex.

-A side-effect of this feature is numerical page-wise referential accessibility over the url as shown below:
+A side-effect of this feature, strong layouts, is page-wise numerical referential accessibility over the url as shown below:

 Notice the page numbers at the end of the url?